asserj5/ABCDLV_DSA_24/README.md

-The reason or this repository is to do a prposed project for DSA Class 2024 sem 2, group member names to be added below.# ABCDLV_DSA_24
+The reason for this repository is to do a proposed project for DSA Class 2024 sem 2, group member names to be added below.# ABCDLV_DSA_24